Ladas/vut-example-rails-app/README.md

 Optional homework
 -----------------

+1. Optimize AdvertisementsController and WebsController, it duplicates to much code
-How would you deal when customer wants to order more services?
+2. How would you deal when customer wants to order more services?